DiogoPavan/web-chat-app/README.md

 - Allow the user to create their own rooms;
 - Add application monitoring;
 - Add GitHub Actions to build and test;
+- Include session control to allow one user per session